The annual FEC Assembly is held in March of each year. Responsibility for hosting the community is rotated among Full Member Communities.

 Evening meetings.
 There are generally 2 evening meetings; one for Community Reports, and one for an "Open Space" Discussion Topic.
 These are scheduled in the evening so that folks living in the host community may attend.
 These can be held anywhere that the space is big enough and optimally in a space where folks are most likely to attend.
 Find out ahead of time from the agenda planner when these are so you can post them/announce them to the your community to encourage participation.

 Meals.
 Ensure that meals will be provided to the delegates with a vegetarian/vegan option depending on dietary preferences expressed by those attending.
 Meeting breaks are relatively short and delegates need access to snacks that are easy and quick to prepare.

-There is money available if your community feels a hardship in providing food and accomodations for delegates to the assembly, especially for smaller communities.
+For smaller communities, there is money available if your community feels a hardship in providing food during the assembly.

 Open Space Discussion Topic.
 Survey your fellow communards and work with the agenda planner to select a topic for the Open Space discussion that people in your community are interested in and have a greater chance of attending.

 Work Party.
 Also, survey your community for ideas on, and find someone to honcho, the "work party," usually a couple of hours when delegates help out the host community with work.

 Scheduled Socializing Events.
 It is ok, even encouraged for the host community to schedule socializing events with the delegates.
 It is also ok for the host community to ask delegates to help with domestic tasks each day such as doing dishes, helping in the kitchen.